obelixotic/reflekt_trackr/README.md

 2. Session management
 3. CRUD - Create, Read, Update, Delete
 4. Add (/edit/delete) habits to track
+5. Color picker for each habit
-5. Track them weekly with a simple interface
+6. Track habits weekly with a simple interface
-6. See a longer term snapshot for each habit
+7. See a longer term snapshot for each habit

 ### User auth page
 ![](/wireframes/reflekt-w1.png)